 At Virginia Beach Obstetrics and Gynecology, we are pleased to offer comprehensive evaluation and treatment for abnormal uterine bleeding.
-Abnormal uterine bleeding encompasses bleeding between periods ,bleeding after intercourse, spotting any time in the menstrual cycle, heavy or prolonged menstrual flow and bleeding after menopause.
-Menstrual cycles with a interval longer than 35 days are shorter than 21 days are typically considered abnormal.
+Abnormal uterine bleeding encompasses bleeding between periods, bleeding after intercourse, spotting any time in the menstrual cycle, heavy or prolonged menstrual flow and bleeding after menopause.
+Menstrual cycles with an interval longer than 35 days or shorter than 21 days are typically considered abnormal.
 Additionally the lack of the menstrual period for 3 to 6 months is also abnormal.

 If you have abnormal bleeding you should speak with us about it.
 We will ask about your personal family health history as well as your menstrual cycle history.
 It is helpful to keep track of your menstrual cycles prior to your visit.
 We consider the first day of bleeding to be cycle day one.
 Note the date, duration and type of bleeding on the calendar.

 Your evaluation may include a physical exam, pelvic exam, pap test, infection screening, laboratory tests such as hormone levels and blood count.
 It may include imaging of your pelvis by ultrasound or MRI.
 Some women requiring endometrial biopsy where a narrow flexible tube is inserted into the uterus to retrieve cells that line the uterus for microscopic evaluation.
 Some women require hysteroscopy where a narrow endoscope with a camera is inserted into the uterus to visualize the cavity.

 There are numerous treatments available for abnormal uterine bleeding.
 Typically the treatment elected depends on many factors including the cause of bleeding after evaluation, the age and health history of the patient and plans for future childbearing.
 Many women can often be treated with medication.
 Others might need surgery.